Hannah Blake

-Hannah Blake was born in London, England on 5 May 2000 who plays for Perth Glory in the A-League Women and has represented New Zealand in association football at both age group and international level.
+Hannah Elizabeth Blake (born 5 May 2000) is a professional footballer who plays for Durham and has represented New Zealand in association football at both age group and international level.

 College career

 During her time at college, starting in 2019, Blake played soccer for the Michigan Wolverines in the NCAA Division I, studying on a soccer scholarship.
 She graduated in late 2022 earning a Bachelor of Arts in communications and media together with a minor in business administration.
 She felt the playing style was different, including a physical style of play.
 While playing, she used her international experience with New Zealand's national team to improve her game.

 Club career

 From 2015 until 2019, Blake played for New Zealand club Three Kings United in the Lotto NRFL Women's Premier League.

 In January 2023, after graduating from college, Blake signed her first professional contract with A-League Women club Perth Glory, signing as an injury replacement player for Rylee Baisden until the end of the 2022–23 A-League Women season.
-She scored on her debut in a 3-1 win against Western United in February.
+She scored on her debut in a 3–1 win against Western United in February.

+In August 2023, following the end of her contract at Perth Glory, Blake was signed by fellow A-League Women club Adelaide United.
+In May 2024, Adelaide United announced that Blake departed the club.

+On 8 July 2024, Blake was announced at Durham on a permanent transfer.